 What’s in our gut also influences what’s going on in our brain.
 Some gut bacteria may stimulate the vagus nerve, which connects the gut and brain.
 Much of our serotonin is produced in the gut, and the microbiome plays a role in that.
 Besides being transformed into serotonin, tryptophan can also be transformed into a neurotoxic substance, and the microbial mix may plays a role in determining how much tryptophan goes to each pathway.

 The microbiome appears to play a role in inflammation through a few different potential mechanisms, and depression and some other mental illnesses are thought to have an inflammatory component.
 Taking probiotics can help to reduce the levels of inflammatory markers in the blood.

 One study found that overgrowth of a particular Candida species (a yeasty beastie) could contribute to the development of autism.
 Disruptions in the microbiome may also have a role in schizophrenia, mood disorders, and anxiety disorders.

 Dietary fibre is important to consume, as it provides food for certain helpful types of bacteria.
 Diets high in fibre have been linked to a decreased risk for depression and anxiety.
-Diets high in antioxidant and phytonutrients (micronutrients found in plants) help to promote greater diversity in the microbiome.
+Diets high in antioxidants and phytonutrients (micronutrients found in plants) help to promote greater diversity in the microbiome.